 Take action.
 Children learn fast, and they learn best by example.
 Teach children habits that will help keep them healthy for life.
 In general, if your child is elementary age or younger and you have some weight concerns, don't talk about it; just start making lifestyle changes as a family.
 The best thing you can do is make it easy for kids to eat smart and move often.
 Serve regular, balanced family meals and snacks.
 Limit the time your child spends watching television or playing video games.
 Look for ways to spend fun, active time together.

 Avoid the blame game.
 Never yell, scream, bribe, threaten or punish children about weight, food or physical activity.
 If you turn these issues into parent-child battlegrounds, the results can be harmful.
 Shame, blame and anger are setups for failure.
-The worse children feel about their weight, the more likely they are to overeat or develop an eating disorder.
+The worse children feel about their weight, the more likely they are to overeat or develop an unhealthy relationship with food.

 A united front.
 As with any other important issue, make sure both parents and other important relatives are on the same page.
 Mixed messages about weight can have unhealthy consequences.

 Talk with your healthcare provider.
-If a health professional mentions a concern about your child's weight, speak with the professional privately.
 Discuss specific concerns about your child's growth pattern and ask for suggestions on making positive changes in your family's eating habits and activity levels.

 Seek advice.
 For kids and teens, check out local programs and professionals who specialize in youth.
 Look for a registered dietitian nutritionist with a specialty in pediatrics.
 Many hospitals and clinics have comprehensive programs with education and activities for both kids and adult family members.
 Some of these options may be covered by your health insurance plan.

-Focus on health over weight.
-The key is to consider your child's overall picture of health, not weight.
-If your family starts eating better and moving more, your children may "grow into" their weight as their height increases.
-Compliment your children on lifestyle behaviors, such as choosing to play outside over playing video games inside, rather than on the loss of a few pounds.
+Focus on health.
+The key is to consider your child's overall picture of health.
+When your family starts eating better and moving more, these habits can be instilled in your child.
+Compliment your children on lifestyle behaviors, such as choosing to play outside over playing video games inside, rather than focusing on weight.

 What to Do if Your Child Says, "I'm So Fat."